mcjazzyfunky/js-widgets/README.md

       onIncrement = () => setCount(count => count + 1),

       // automatically update the mutable (=> "let") variables
-      // which have been declared above so we do not need to
+      // which have been declared above so we do not always
-      // "unwrap" the corresponding values all the time view = prepareView(() => {
+      // need to use the corresponding getter functions view = prepareView(() => {
-        props = getProps(),
+        props = getProps()
         count = getCount()
       })